 Admittedly, yes, ceramic knives can break easily (if you let them).
 They are amazingly sharp and resist wear because of their incredible hardness.
 But with this hardness they are delicate, in the sense they are prone to chip or break easily.
 But you can make them last?
 Read on for how…

-Ceramic knives are designed for fine slicing.
+They are designed for fine slicing.
 They perform best under straight-line cutting, without torque or abrupt sideways movement.
-Made of zirconia, they are strong but at the same time fragile.
-They can chip or break if used for the wrong purposes or mishandled.
+Made from zirconia (or zirconium dioxide), they are tough, but at the same time fragile when compared to a metal knife.

-Ceramic knives are incredibly sharp and keep their sharpness for much longer than steel knives.
-Similar to ceramic kitchen scissors, they are a useful addition in a home kitchen, even though they are ‘delicate’ and this ‘delicateness’ may turn some cooks away.
+They retain sharpness for much longer than steel knives.
+Similar to ceramic kitchen scissors, they are a useful addition in a home kitchen, even though they are ‘delicate’ — which may turn some cooks away.
 The following covers what to do so they last.

 There are quite a few versions of zirconia, including:

 - Blackened zirconia

 - Partially stabilized zirconia